renovatebot/renovate/docs/usage/configuration-options.md

 We recommend that you also tell Renovate what `versioning` to use.
 If the `versioning` field is missing, then Renovate defaults to using `semver` versioning.

-For more details and examples, see our [documentation for the `regex` manager](/modules/manager/regex/).
+For more details and examples about it, see our [documentation for the `regex` manager](/modules/manager/regex/).
 For template fields, use the triple brace `{{{ }}}` notation to avoid Handlebars escaping any special characters.

 <!-- prettier-ignore -->